HL7/daf-research/pages/_includes/daf-research-guidance.md

 * Set the Task.status to In-progress.
 Set the parent Task.status to In-progress.
 * Start loading of data for each patient into the database using the PCORnet CDM to FHIR mapping provided.
 * Create [DAF-Provenance] instance for each run of the task pointing back to all the Resources that were updated in this execution.
-* Update [DAF-Conformance] as needed to reflect the latest data changes.
+* Update [CapabilityStatement] as needed to reflect the latest data changes.
 * Set Task.status as completed if everything completes normally.
 The parent Task will remain In-progress for ever until the parent Task is Completed or Rejected.
 * In case of exception, Set Task.status as Failed and Set Task.output.type as Reference but Task.output.valueReference will point to the OperationOutcome resource instance.